madox357/Palindrome/README.md

 # Palindrome
 Numerical palindrome written in C
-Knowledge of basic programming is essential to understand this.
+Knowledge of basic programming is essential to understand this, algorithms before frameworks.